 Before we start talking about extensible API design, we should discuss the hygienic minimum.
-Many problems would have never occurred if API vendors had paid more attention to clearly marking their area of responsibility.
+A huge number of problems would have never happened if API vendors had paid more attention to marking their area of responsibility.

 1. Provide a Minimal Amount of Functionality